Astral1119/sheets-wiki-data/docs/LAMBDA UDT.md

 )
 ```

+The expression above creates an instance of the type `udt`.
-Note that the above formula only shows instantiation.
-The output will be a lambda term which cannot be output to a cell.
+Note that the resulting value is a lambda term; it cannot be directly displayed in a cell.

+### Field access

-To access data stored within a LAMBDA UDT, simply provide it with an index argument, as shown below:
+To access a stored field, provide an index argument to the instantiated term:

 ```gse
 =let(